roughike/flutter_twitter_login/README.md

+#Caution

-# flutter_twitter_login library is no longer supported by the owner.
+flutter_twitter_login library is no longer supported by the owner.
 If you are getting  "#import <TwitterKit/TwitterKit.h> not found error"  check out the change i made or use "tw_login: ^1.1.4".
 This is the same package with fix.